MRCIEU/varGWAS/sim/README.md

 # Simulations

-## Sim1 - Power of B-P and Levene's test to detect change in variance from interaction effect
+## Sim1 - Power variance tests to detect change in variance from interaction effect

 Simulation